The Driver's Handbook

 You must produce your current driver's licence or learner's permit when undertaking a practical driving test, hazard perception test or Competency Based Training & Assessment (CBT&A) course.

-The list of identity documents is correct at time of publishing in March 2014.
+The list of identity documents is correct at June 2019.
 The acceptable evidence of identity documents may change from time to time and an up to date list can be found on the following URL www.sa.gov.au/driverslicences or by phoning 13 10 84.

 Medical fitness to drive